-Though best known for conducting enslaved members of her family and many other slaves to freedom via the Underground Railroad, Harriet Tubman also aided the cause of liberty by becoming a spy for the Union during the Civil War.
+Though best known for conducting enslaved members of her family and many other enslaved people to freedom via the Underground Railroad, Harriet Tubman also aided the cause of liberty by becoming a spy for the Union during the Civil War.

 In her years of guiding people away from slavery on the Underground Railroad, Harriet Tubman had to arrange clandestine meetings, scout routes without drawing attention to herself and think on her feet.
 And though she was illiterate, she'd learned to keep track of complex amounts of information.
 These were all skills that any aspiring spy would do well to acquire.

 In the spring of 1862, Tubman traveled to a Union camp in South Carolina.
-She was ostensibly there to assist former slaves who'd taken refuge with Union troops, but her Underground Railroad work made it likely she also intended to serve as a spy.
+She was ostensibly there to assist formerly enslaved people who'd taken refuge with Union troops, but her Underground Railroad work made it likely she also intended to serve as a spy.

 Unfortunately, Tubman wasn't able to immediately start gathering intelligence.
 One problem was that, being from Maryland, she had no local knowledge to draw on.
 And the liberated people from the area mostly spoke Gullah (a patois combining English and African languages), which made communication difficult.
 Harriet would later remark, "They laughed when they heard me talk, and I could not understand them, no how."

 Tubman took steps to bridge the distance between herself and the newly freed locals.
 Because they resented the fact that she received army rations while they had no such support, she gave hers up.
-To make ends meet, she made pies and root beer to sell to soldiers, and operated a washing house; she hired some former slaves to help her do laundry and distribute her wares.
+To make ends meet, she made pies and root beer to sell to soldiers, and operated a washing house; she hired some formerly enslaved people to help her do laundry and distribute her wares.

 Tubman ended up assembling a group of trusted scouts to map territory and waterways; she also did some scouting herself.
 Having received $100 in Secret Service funds in January 1863, Tubman was also able to pay those who offered useful information, such as the location of Confederate troops or ordnance.